telerik/blazor-docs/components/chart/events.md

 ## OnAxisLabelClick

-The `OnAxisLabelClick` event fires when the user clicks on a label item from any of the Chart axes.
+The `OnAxisLabelClick` event fires when the user clicks a label item on any of the Chart axes.
 The event argument is of type `ChartAxisLabelClickEventArgs` and exposes the following properties:

 @[template](/_contentTemplates/common/parameters-table-styles.md#table-layout)